rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 so that no one can buy or sell unless he has the mark, that is, the name of the beast or the number of its name. ^1317

-This calls for wisdom : let the one who has understanding calculate the number of the beast, for it is the number of a man, and his number is 666. ^1318
+This calls for wisdom: let the one who has understanding calculate the number of the beast, for it is the number of a man, and his number is 666. ^1318

-Then I looked, and behold, on Mount Zion stood the Lamb, and with him 144,000 who had his name and his Father’s name written on their foreheads. ^1401
+Then I looked, and behold, on Mount Zion stood the Lamb, and with him 144,000 who had his name and his Father's name written on their foreheads. ^1401

 And I heard a voice from heaven like the roar of many waters and like the sound of loud thunder.
 The voice I heard was like the sound of harpists playing on their harps, ^1402